ipfs/rainbow/docs/environment-variables.md

 Maximum number of concurrent HTTP requests that the gateway will process.

 This setting provides rate limiting to protect the gateway from resource exhaustion during high load scenarios.
-When the limit is reached, new requests will receive a `429 Too Many Requests` response with a `Retry-After` header indicating when the client should retry.
+When the limit is reached, new requests will receive a `429 Too Many Requests` response with a `Retry-After` header set to 60 seconds (hardcoded value).

 Setting this to `0` disables the concurrent request limit.